lorenapm/react_challenge_wefox/README.md

 # wefox Frontend Challenge
+This is my challenge to the Mentorship Program for Frontend Developers at Wefox.
+Are you ready to travel with us?

+I have never work before with Docker, Typescritp o Axios...I have had fun and learned a lot!
+Thank you Wefox for this challenge and opportunity.

 **This project is a template for the challenge, you can change all the files you consider change**, it was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).